YigitC7/LinuxBilgi/README.md

 </div>

 ## 1.0
-Start the makefile.sh file to install the program or run the full installation command
+Start the makefile.sh file to install the program or run the full install command
 #
 ![image](image.png)